ServiceNow/azimuth/docs/docs/key-concepts/saliency.md

 !!! example "Saliency example"

-    In this example, `assistance` is the word that contributes the most to the prediction `transfer`, followed by `moving`.
+    In this example, `bill` is the word that contributes the most to the prediction `bill_balance`.

 ## How is it computed?